VirgilSecurity/demo-nexmo-chat-android/README.md

 var registrationData = response.body()!!
 ```

-registrationData also counatins JWT which should be used to login Nexmo with `ConversationClient`.
+registrationData also contains JWT which should be used to login Nexmo with `ConversationClient`.

-Your mobile App is only place where your Private Key stored.
+Your mobile App is the only place where your Private Key is stored.
 So, you should store Private Key for future use.
-If you lose your Private Key, your won't be able to decrypt messages sent to you.
+If you lose your Private Key, you won't be able to decrypt messages sent to you.

 ```kotlin
 NexmoApp.instance.db.userDao().insert(User(registrationData.user.id,